ual-cci/transforming-collections-ml-analyser/README.md

 ### AI services

 You can choose between three different AI model sources to run the app.
+First, create an .env file in the server folder and follow env.template.

 | Model source                                                                                 | OpenAI                          | Azure OpenAI Service                                                                                                                              | Hugging Face                                                                                                                                                |
 |----------------------------------------------------------------------------------------------|---------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|